Why should I choose Canadian Film Lab?

 How quickly will I receive my scans once you have received my film?

 Our expected maximum turnaround for both colour and black and white film is 7 – 10 working days* from the date you complete payment on your order – we are NEVER late, so when we receive your order we’ll provide you with a scan delivery date which will be met or bettered.
-This is for any number of rolls, though for very large orders (75 rolls and over) please drop us a quick line in advance and we can confirm your scan turnaround time.
-We will email you with a link to download them as soon as they’re ready. (*Working days at the lab are Monday to Friday excluding national holidays and other occasional holidays, which will be posted in advance on our Facebook business page).
+This is for any number of rolls, though for very large orders (60 rolls and over) turnaround time will be extended a little (if you wish, please drop us a quick line in advance and we can confirm your scan turnaround time).
+We will email you with a link to download them as soon as they’re ready.

 I need my scans back even quicker…is there a way?

-Our CFL-Express service offers a 4 or 2 working day turnaround at a pricing supplement of x 1.4 or x 2 our usual price.
-We can routinely provide our Express service on all size orders.
+Our Express service offers a 4 working day turnaround service on C41 film at a pricing supplement of x 1.4 or our Super Express service offers 2 working days at x 2 our usual price.

-You can request our Express service via our usual order form.
+You can request our Express or Super Express service via our usual order form.
 Please note at times of peak activity this service may not be available but this is very rare.
 This is because our priority is to deliver all scans on time, never exceeding our standard turnaround times.
-We know of some labs who at busy times deliver standard scans days or even weeks late, even whilst continuing to provide a ‘rush’ service at extra cost, and that’s something we just won’t do.
-We will notify any periods of temporary unavailability of this service via our Facebook business page.
+We know of some labs who at busy times deliver standard scans weeks late, even whilst continuing to provide a ‘rush’ service at extra cost, and that’s something we just won’t do.

-If you have a specific ultra-short deadline or other turnaround need (for example, a test roll prior to an imminent shoot) please email email@example.com.
+If you have a specific ultra-short deadline or other turnaround need (for example, a test roll prior to an imminent shoot) please email firstname.lastname@example.org with as much notice as possible.
 Subject to availability, a further enhanced service may be available for an additional supplement.

 How do I get my scans when they’re done?